nicopap/cuicui/design_doc/rich_text.md

 - [`bevy_ui_bits`][bui_bits] has cool *embossed* text and preset size constants.
 - It should be possible to write a macro for parsing the specification string at compile time
-- Use `nom` for parsing, the recursive descent is cool but difficult to maintain and justify.
 - Better API: typically you'd want `Context` to be a `Res`
 - Better API: something similar to bevy's label for the binding context, so that typos are caught at compile time.